eelab-dev/EEsizer/README.md

 # LLM-based AI Agent for Sizing of Analog and Mixed Signal Circuit

-### Introduction
+## Introduction

 This project introduces an LLM-based AI agent designed to assist with sizing in analog and mixed-signal (AMS) circuit design.
 By integrating large language models (LLMs) with Ngspice simulation and custom data analysis functions, and employing prompt engineering strategies, the agent effectively optimizes circuits to meet specified performance metrics.
 The tool takes as input a SPICE-based netlist and natural language performance specifications, and outputs both an iterative optimization process and the final optimized netlist.
 You can visualize and track the optimization history and verify the robustness of the final design using the provided variation test.
 Multiple LLMs are supported and can be selected by the user.

-### Key Features
+## Key Features

-1. AI-assisted sizing recommendations: Get LLM-generated suggestions for transistor dimensions based on input specifications
+1. AI-assisted sizing: Get LLM-generated suggestions for transistor dimensions based on input specifications
 2. SPICE-compatible output**: Generates netlists compatible with popular circuit simulators ngspice.
 3. Simulation in-loop**: Achieved by LLM function calling.
-All the functions are pre-defined in the agent by the developer.
+All the functions are pre-defined in the agent.
 4. Performance-aware iterative optimization**: Considers the required key AMS metrics during sizing.
 Result history is also used to provide a highly relevant context to enable effective in-context learning.

-### Getting Started
+## Getting Started

-##### Available Metrics
+### Available Metrics
 | Metric            | Description                          | Target Syntax Example | Units  |
 |-------------------|--------------------------------------|-----------------------|--------|
 | `ac_gain`         | Small-signal voltage gain            | `>60`                 | dB     |